XML Validation

 Valid XML Documents

-A "Valid" XML document is a "Well Formed" XML document, which also conforms to the rules of a Document Type Definition (DTD):
+A "Valid" XML document is "Well Formed", as well as it conforms to the rules of a DTD:

 <!DOCTYPE note SYSTEM "Note.dtd">